Block 5A, South Sudan: Oil field development and production

 According to a Lundin report: "... in view of increasing instability in the area, to ensure maximum security for its personnel and operations, the Consortium decided to suspend seismic and drilling activities on Block 5A as a precautionary measure".

 In March 2003, Lundin said there had been "positive developments in the peace process and the improved conditions in its concession area" and said that it was planning to undertake infrastructure work "as a first step towards an eventual recommencement of activities".

-In June 2003 Lundin Petroleum completed sale its working interest in Block 5A to Petronas Carigali for USD 142.5 million.
+In June 2003 Lundin Petroleum completed sale its working interest in Block 5A to Petronas Carigali for US$142.5 million.

 In August 2003 ONGC Videsh (OVL) of India was given approval to acquire the 26.125% stake owned by OMV in Block 5A.

 On 2 September 2003 OVL bought OMV's stake in Blocks 5a and 5B for $135 million.

 In 2006 White Nile (5B) Petroleum Operating Co started production at the Thar Jath field in Block 5A on behalf of the Contractors (Petronas, ONGC and Sudapet).

 The company was jointly owned by Petronas of Malaysia (50%) and Sudapet of Sudan (50%).

 The initial rate of production was 40,000 bbl/day, expected to rise to 54,000 bbl/day by 2009 and then to decline to 39,000 bbl/day in 2011.

 Crude oil from the field is treated at a new central processing facility, then transported via a new 172-kilometer pipeline to a pump station in Heglig owned and operated by Greater Nile Petroleum Operating Company (GNPOC).

 From there it is carried by GNPOC's 1542 km pipeline to Port Sudan on the Red Sea.

 A 2005 estimate of total development effort for Thar Jath field was US$311 million.

 Assuming a Brent price of US$25 per barrel, that would give an Internal Rate of Return of just over 22%.